napari/docs/docs/community/governance.md

 be postponed until the new member has joined and another vote can be held.
 The IFP seat is elected by the IFP Advisory Council.

+Any core team member or SC member can request the explusion of an SC member whom they believe has acted in a manner contrary to the project's mission and values, or who has failed to participate in Steering Council activities.
+This may be done by approaching another SC member, who is then responsible for calling a vote and managing the process, as detailed below.
+Written notice of the proposed expulsion must be given to the member at least 21 days before a vote is held, and the member must be a given reasonable opportunity of appealing.
+The member will be expelled if the vote, by secret ballot, of the core team members and Steering Council achieves a 75% majority.
+An expelled member may not be readmitted unless a vote for readmission, by secret ballot, of the core team members and Steering Council achieves a 75% majority.

 The SC may be contacted at `napari-steering-council@googlegroups.com`.
 For a list of the current SC see our [About the project and team](team) page.